Registering your immigration permission:

 Only if you are moving out of IPAS accommodation or homeless services, you are entitled to homeless HAP.
 If you are staying with friends for instance, you are not entitled.
 In this case you will be entitled to regular HAP.

-It can be difficult to calculate how much HHAP you will be entitled to.
+It can be confusing to calculate how much HAP or HHAP you will be granted.

 But it is very important that you do this correctly.
 You need to understand your budget in order to find a tenancy you can afford.

-The amount HHAP you will receive depends on various factors:
+The amount of HAP you will receive depends on various factors:

 1. if you want to find shared accommodation or rent your own place